Cody Nickson: Big Brother 20

 Nickson, alongside Graf appeared on Big Brother 20 to host the second POV competition.

 The Amazing Race

-Nickson and Graf also participated in the 30th season of the U.S. television series The Amazing Race.
+Nickson and Graf also participated in the 30th season of the American television series The Amazing Race.
 They later became the winners of the season and took home the $1,000,000 prize along with a $5,000 prize they won earlier during the season, becoming the first former Big Brother contestants to win the Amazing Race.

 Personal life

 He became engaged to Jessica Graf on February 13, 2018.
 He has a daughter from a previous relationship.
 In September 2018, Nickson and Graf announced that they were expecting their first child together, and confirmed the following month that they'd be having a girl.
-Nickson and Graf got married on October 13, 2018.
+Nickson and Graf got married on October 14, 2018.
 Their daughter was born on March 17 2019.
 In May 2020, Nickson and Graf announced that they were expecting their second child together.
 Their daughter was born on October 5, 2020.
+In February 2022, Nickson and Graf announced that they were expecting their third child together.
+Their third daughter was born on July 16, 2022.
+In July 2023, Nickson and Graf announced that they were expecting their fourth child together.
+Their fourth daughter was born on December 12, 2023.
+On October 10, 2025 Nickson and Graf welcomed their 5th child; a baby girl named Italia Belle.